The Sum of Us (play): Production

 The play, directed by Kevin Dowling, opened on October 16, 1990 at the Off-Broadway Cherry Lane Theatre, where it ran for 335 performances.
-Tony Goldwyn and Richard Venture (edit: it was Richard THOMSEN) headed the cast.
-The play won the Outer Critics Circle Award for the Outstanding Off-Broadway Play 1990–1991.
+Tony Goldwyn and Richard Venture headed the cast.
+The play won the Outer Critics Circle Award for the Outstanding Off-Broadway Play 1990–1991 and Goldwyn won an Obie Award for his performance.

 The first production in Australia was in 1992 by the Sydney Theatre Company at the Wharf Studio Theatre with Ron Graham and Peter Phelps.
 A new production is touring capital cities, regional and remote venues across Australia in 2011.
 Produced by Christine Harris and HIT Productions, the cast includes one of Australia's most well-known television, theatre and film actors John Jarratt, alongside Patrick Harvey, Glenn van Oosterom, and Nell Feeney.
 Directed by Green Room Awards winner Denis Moore.

 Adaptation

 A 1994 Australian film adaptation also titled The Sum of Us was directed by Dowling and Geoff Burton and starred Russell Crowe and Jack Thompson.
 The screen adaptation mimics the play's device of breaking the fourth wall with direct to camera conversational asides by both Harry and Jeff.
 Stevens' screenplay won awards from the Australian Film Institute and the Montreal World Film Festival, and the movie was named Best Film at the Cleveland International Film Festival.